DmmDGM/dmmd-icdn/docs/configuration.md

 # Specifies the port the localhost server will be hosted on.
 PORT=1364

+# Specifies the directory where all content previews should be placed.
+PREVIEWS_PATH="previews/"

 # Specifies the maximum total file limit in bytes.
 STORE_LIMIT=53687091200